What are monogenic autoinflammatory syndromes?

 Most, but not all, present as recurrent attacks of fever with associated symptoms of inflammation often of joints, eyes and skin.
 Each syndrome has additional distinctive clinical features (see specific syndrome).

-Many monogenic autoinflammatory syndromes have a major effect on quality of life including significant disability and potentially life-threatening complications.
+Many monogenic autoinflammatory syndromes have a major effect on the quality of life including significant disability and potentially life-threatening complications.

 Diagnosis is primarily based on clinical features.
 Although these are genetic disorders, a family history of similar symptoms and signs is not always present, especially in those forms inherited as autosomal recessive.

 Some syndromes can be diagnosed on biochemical testing, such as a high level of mevalonic acid in urine during an attack of HIDS.
 Others show such a dramatic response to treatment that a trial of specific therapy confirms the clinical impression, for example, colchicine for familial Mediterranean fever.

 Genetic testing is possible for most of these syndromes, although not always readily available or affordable.
 Mutations in the identified gene are not currently detectable in all sufferers.
 The test is therefore only helpful if a mutation is identified.

-As these are genetic conditions, they cannot be cured.
+As these are genetic conditions, monogenic autoinflammatory syndromes cannot be cured.
 However many can be successfully controlled with specific therapy.

 A number of these syndromes share the feature of interleukin-1-induced amplification of the innate immune system and therefore respond to blockade of this pathway using biologic agents such as anakinra.
 Anakinra is registered in several countries to treat rheumatoid arthritis.